QuickBirdEng/PullToReach/README.md

 }
 ```

-## 🚴‍♂️ Use outside of NavigationBar
+## 🚴‍♂️ Usage outside of NavigationBar

 Pull-To-Reach can not only be activated for the navigation items, but also for every `UIControl` independent from it position or functionality.
 This can be very helpful if you have non-standard views with your own controls.
 To define your style you can override `applyStyle` as seen above.